UW-GAC/primed-django/docs/dbgap.rst

     - "Action Needed" table: all records where action needs to be taken, but is expected in some way (e.g., a DAR recently was approved for the workspace)
     To grant or remove access, users can click on the button in the "Action" column of this table to automatically add/remove the application's ``anvil_access_group`` to/from the workspace's auth domain as appropriate.

-    - "Errors" table: all records with :class:`~primed.dbgap.audit.access_audit.Error` results (e.g., an application never had an approved DAR but is in the auth domain)
+    - "Errors" table: all records with :class:`~primed.dbgap.audit.access_audit.Error` results (e.g., an application never had an approved DAR but is in the auth domain).
+Typically, resolving these errors requires identifying why the error might have occurred, determining whether it lead to a DMI, and then manually deleting the membership record in ACM.